MEET THE MUSICIANS | 2022 CONCERT SERIES

 Evan Halloin, bass

-Evan Halloin was appointed associate principal bass of the Kansas City Symphony in 2016 after having served as a member of the bass section since 2012.
+Evan Halloin is thrilled to be joining Summerfest as an artistic advisor in 2023.
+He was appointed associate principal bass of the Kansas City Symphony in 2016 after having served as a member of the bass section since 2012.
 Prior to coming to Kansas City he was a member of the New World Symphony.
 He earned a master’s degree from Rice University and a bachelor’s degree from the New England Conservatory.
 His primary teachers include Timothy Pitts and Donald Palma.
-Mr. Halloin has performed as a substitute musician with the Chicago, Milwaukee, and Houston Symphony Orchestras, and the Saint Paul Chamber Orchestra.
-Originally from De Pere, Wisconsin, Evan currently resides in Prairie Village, Kansas, where he loves to let his dog Penny take him, his wife Margaret, and one-year-old son Graham for walks around the neighborhood. |
+Halloin has performed as a substitute musician with the Chicago, Milwaukee, and Houston Symphony Orchestras, and the Saint Paul Chamber Orchestra.
+Originally from De Pere, Wisconsin, Halloin currently resides in Prairie Village, Kansas, where he loves to let his dog Penny take him, his wife Margaret, and two-year-old son Graham for walks around the neighborhood. |

 Joshua Hood, bassoon